Master of Arts in Teaching: Curriculum Requirements

 The State of Illinois testing and assessment requirements periodically change.
 As a result, candidates for Illinois licensure may be required to complete a different set of tests and/or assessments than those noted above.

 |Electives—advanced art/design history, studio, or art/design analysis, chosen from the graduate areas, including studio areas, Art History, Exhibition Studies, or Arts Administration and Policy||6|

 Degree requirements and specifications

-- Transfer credits: A minimum of 42 credits must be completed at SAIC.
-Up to six hours of transfer credits may be requested at the time of application and are subject to approval at that time only.
-No transfer credit will be permitted after admission.
+- Transfer Credits: A minimum of 42 credits must be completed at SAIC.
+Up to 6 hours of transfer credits may be requested at the time of application and are subject to approval at that time.
+NO transfer credit will be permitted after admission.

-- Curriculum: The Master of Arts in Teaching degree is designed to be a full-time program completed in four semesters (two years).
+- Curriculum: The MAT is designed to be a full-time program completed in four semesters (two years).
 Applicants are required to complete all prerequisites before entering the program.
-See Transcript Self-Analysis in the MAT Handbook.

-- Thesis presentation: all candidates are required to publicly present their completed thesis project to a thesis advisory committee in order to graduate.
+- Thesis presentation: All MAT candidates are required to publicly present their completed thesis project to a thesis advisory committee in order to graduate.

 Interested in learning more?

 Interested in learning more about how you can apply?